 So what does this mean?

-Digital education and communication is essential to the safety of your kids online.
-This will help instill confidence in them.
+Digital education and communication are essential to the safety of your kids online.
+This will help instil confidence in them.

 Help is a click away

 The Office of the Children’s eSafety Commissioner has a range of downloadable resources that can assist you in keeping your kids safe online, go to www.esafety.gov.au to find out more information.

 Tips for effective privacy online

 Remind them never to share their usernames and passwords with anyone;

 Check the privacy settings of social networking sites with them to make sure they are only sharing their personal information with their friends;